 I bought these towel clips a few years ago.
 Not only are they probably my favorite cruise accessory, but they are so useful!
 When it’s breezy on a cruise ship on sea days, or even on our beach days, I simply clip my towels to the lounge chairs and they stay in place.

-In this post we went over what to pack for a cruise as well as 25 useful cruise packing tips first time cruisers need to know.
-I’ve also included some of the most useful cruise essentials many cruise travelers find useful on a cruise.
+In this post we went over what to pack for a cruise, as well as 27 useful cruise packing tips for new and experienced cruisers.
+I’ve also included some of the most useful cruise items that can make your cruise easier as well.

 I hope this post has been helpful to give you a good idea to know what to pack for your cruise vacation.